elcontraption/wp-post-type/README.md

 ```

 ## Labels
 Labels are assigned based on the singular and plural names.
-You may override any post type label by passing an array of labels for the second argument:
+You may override any post type label by passing an array of labels for the second parameter:

 ```php
 $labels = array(